riturajrajan/DSA/Arrays/src/Sorting/Readme.md

 Quick sort
 Hybrid Algo
 TimSort - Used in python is a combination of insertion and merge sort
 IntroSort - Quick, Heap and Insertion sort.
 Used in C++

+Arrays has sort function and Collection class as well, Arrays can sort both primitive and non-primitive but
+Collection can only sort non-primitive.
+Arrays used Dual Pivot QuickSort for primitive and merge sort
+with TimSort for non-primitive, Quick sort is unstable and merge sort is stable